Events

 An organization might need to use an emergency access account in the following situations:

-When configuring these accounts, the following requirements must be met:
+When you configure these accounts, the following requirements must be met:

 Use strong authentication for your emergency access accounts and make sure it doesn't use the same authentication methods as your other administrative accounts.
 For example, if your normal administrator account uses the Microsoft Authenticator app for strong authentication, use a FIDO2 security key for your emergency accounts.
 Consider the dependencies of various authentication methods, to avoid adding external requirements into the authentication process.